A friend once asked me this. What does it take to implement a business intelligence solution with dashboard capabilities in an organization?

 Jitterbit Community Edition is an integration tool intended for technical users to complete a basic integration project.

-Some of the key functions include graphical integration process designer, drag and drop mapping, connectivity to hundred of systems and more.
+Some of the key functions include graphical integration process designer, drag and drop mapping, connectivity to hundreds of systems, and more.

 ————- End of Open Source Data Integration Tools for Enterprises ————-